The 7 Best Moraine Lake Hikes

 Without question, the Larch Valley trail is the most popular hiking trail in Moraine Lake and one of the best Alberta larch hikes.
 While it’s true that locals and visitors alike go crazy over this hike in late September when the larch trees turn a beautiful golden color, Larch Valley is a must-do Moraine Lake hike no matter what time of year you visit.
 In fact, it’s a feature hike in our 7-day Banff hiking itinerary.

-the needles of the larch trees along the Larch Valley Trail in Moraine Lake turn golden in fall
+the needles of the larch trees along the Larch Valley Trail in Moraine Lake turn golden in fall.

-We won’t lie… the first 2.5 km of the Larch Valley trail are challenging, but if you are in reasonable shape, you’ll make it no problem to Larch Valley.
+We won’t lie… the first 2.5 km (1.6 miles) of the Larch Valley trail are challenging, but if you are in reasonable shape, you’ll make it no problem to Larch Valley.
 In fact, you will be amazed and inspired by the number of people on this incredible Moraine Lake hike who persevere and make it to Larch Valley.

-The trail flattens out significantly after 2.5 km as you enter an extensive forest of larch trees – one of the largest stands of larch trees in Banff National Park.
+The trail flattens out significantly after 2.5 km (1.6 miles) as you enter an extensive forest of larch trees – one of the largest stands of larch trees in Banff National Park.
 The larch trees are beautiful no matter if you visit Moraine Lake in spring, summer or fall.

-Deltaform Mountain (3,424 m), Mount Tuzo (3,246 m), Mount Allen (3,310 m), Mount Perren (3,051 m), Mount Bowlen (3,072 m) and the Mount Fay glacier are just of few of the visible peaks you’ll see overtop the larch trees.
+Deltaform Mountain (3,424 m), Mount Tuzo (3,246 m), Mount Allen (3,310 m), Mount Perren (3,051 m), Mount Bowlen (3,072 m) and the Mount Fay glacier are just of few of the visible peaks you’ll see above the larch trees.
 This is one of the best views of the Canadian Rockies you’ll find anywhere in Banff National Park.

-Many who enjoy this excellent Moraine Lake hike stop at the far end of the larch forest.
-There are benches here to stop and enjoy the outstanding vistas of the Valley of the Ten Peaks.
 If you feel like continuing, the hike to the Minnestimma Lakes is highly scenic and very rewarding.
 There’s a ton of boulders scattered around the Minnestimma Lakes, making it an ideal spot to stop and just soak it all in.

 Read More